Open a PDF version to print this topic

 Feeding

-Breast milk is the best food for babies, especially premature ones, but sometimes it can take a while for a mother's milk supply to start if her baby is premature.
-The neonatal unit has a Human Donor Milk Bank to help babies who need extra milk.
+Breast milk is the best food for pēpi, especially premature ones.
+But sometimes it can take a while for your milk supply to start if your pēpi is premature.
+Your pēpi may be able to receive donated human milk during this time.

 Breathing

-Because their lungs are immature, younger babies can have problems breathing.
+Because their lungs are immature, younger pēpi can have problems breathing.
 They may need to be placed on a ventilator to help them breathe until they can breathe normally on their own.

 Keeping warm